MisterMarko/trkulja-music-merge-exercise/README.md

 In contrast, a -feature branch still has only a few commits and the content there is only onBranch.md.
 They are still separate branches.

 We merge a-feature branch into main branch.
 After merging, main branch now has all the commits from both branches and the content consists of readme.md, onMain.md and onBranch.md.
+We made rebase of a-feature branch onto main branch.
+After rebasing, a-feature branch now has all the commits from both branches and the content consists of readme.md, onMain.md and onBranch.md.